oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    * Improved example for allowed variations in Disclosures
    * Added some text to the Abstract and Introduction to be more inclusive of JWS with JSON
    * Added some security considerations text about the scope of the Key Binding JWT
+   * Aligned examples structure and used the term input claim set

    -04